kp0zhiqian/blog_source/content/posts/tcp-seq.md

     - tcp seq
 ---

-# From Simple Reliable Transport Protocol to TCP (1)

 In the first article of this series of articles, we'll discuss the concepts we need to implement to design a very basic reliable transport protocol.
 How to implement these concepts will be covered in future articles.